Category Archives: Queen Victoria’s Household

 King Leopold I of the Belgians; Credit – Wikipedia

 In August 1830, the southern provinces (modern-day Belgium) of the Netherlands rebelled against Dutch rule.
-International powers meeting in London agreed to support the independence of Belgium, despite the fact that the Dutch refused to recognize the new country.
+International powers meeting in London agreed to support the independence of Belgium, although the Dutch refused to recognize the new country.
 On April 22, 1831, Prince Leopold was asked by the Belgian National Congress if he wanted to be King of the Belgians.
 Leopold swore allegiance to the new Belgian constitution on July 21, 1831, and became the first King of the Belgians.

 In 1831, Stockmar retired to his home at Coburg in order not to upset the Belgians by being a foreigner residing at the Belgian court in the capacity of confidential advisor to the king.
 However, Stockmar continued to be Leopold’s right-hand man.
 He had been in contact with the leading statesmen of Europe and his deep understanding of European social and political issues impressed all who were associated with him.